Static-Flow/CommunityToolRequests/.github/PULL_REQUEST_TEMPLATE.md

-## NOTE: Ensure your PR only updates the Readme of this repository by adding the link to your tool under the `Fullfilled Tool Request` Section
+## NOTE: Ensure your PR only updates the Readme of this repository by adding the link to your tool under the `Fullfilled Tool Requests` Section

 # Tool Request Id